-If you are a Licensed Professional Counselor-Intern (LPC-I) seeking your 3000 hours of supervision, your LPC Supervisor (LPC-S) is the single most important resource of ethical and legal safeguard in the field of counseling.
+If you are a Licensed Professional Counselor-Associate (LPC-A) seeking your 3000 hours of supervision, your LPC Supervisor (LPC-S) is the single most important resource of ethical and legal safeguard in the field of counseling.
 They have great influence on the type of counselor you will become.

 As Your LPC-Supervisor:

 - I focus on supervision and give you my attention.

 - I have provided mental health service in; educational, treatment agencies, judicial, and private practice settings.

 - I am involved in professional counseling leadership positions and understand the current issues.

 - I have taught practicums and internships using professional supervision theory.

 EVERY Counseling Associate Looking For a Supervisor Should:

 1. Look up your supervisor via their licensing board to make sure they have an up-to-date supervision credential.